RTEMS/rtems-docs/c_user/board_support_packages.rst

 would be responsible for priming the context area, and the task context switch extension would save and restore the context of the device.

-For more information on user extensions, refer to `User Extensions Manager`_.
+For more information on user extensions, refer to :ref:`User Extensions Manager`.

 Multiprocessor Communications Interface (MPCI)
 ==============================================